igrorp/pre-miRNA-plot/README.md.md

     premirnaplot your_file.txt -c 204 0 205 255 51 153

 You can also choose the **resolution** of the images, the default is 200 pixels.
-You can increase this value for better images for publications, for example, but be aware that this increases the program execution time.
+You can increase this value for better images for publications or to be able to zoom in a particular area of the picture and not losing quality, for example, but be aware that this increases the program execution time.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjYzMTU0MzU2LDE0ODc3MTQzNzEsMTUwOT
+eyJoaXN0b3J5IjpbMTkxMjUzMDUzMCwxNDg3NzE0MzcxLDE1MD
-U3Njc0Nl19
+k1NzY3NDZdfQ==
 -->